BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: Final Remarks

 \section{Final Remarks}

 In this article, we introduce a model that applies the well-known boosting algorithm in Smooth Transition trees (STR-Tree) to estimate derivatives and partial effects in general nonlinear models.
-The model was named BooST, which stands for Boosting Smooth Trees.
+The model was named BooST, which stands for Boosted Smooth Transition Regression Trees.

-The main contribution of BooST is that by using STR-Trees, the estimated model becomes differentiable in all points, and the boosting algorithm makes the estimated derivatives very stable compared to individual trees.
-The model performed very well in estimating derivatives on simulated data, except in the case where the transition parameter is very big and the STR-Trees are very close to regular CART trees.
-Additionally, CART and STR-Trees require very little knowledge and assumptions on the data structure.
-We do not need to make any specifications regarding the type of nonlinearity in the models.
+The main contribution of the BooST model is that by using STR-Trees, the estimated model becomes differentiable in all points, and the boosting algorithm makes the estimated derivatives very stable compared to individual trees.
+The model performed very well in estimating derivatives on simulated data.
+Additionally, as usual trees, STR-Trees require very little knowledge and assumptions on the data structure.
+We do not need to make any strong assumptions regarding the type of nonlinearity in the models.